 Apple Intelligence Availability

-In iOS 18.2, localized English in Australia, Canada, New Zealand, South Africa, and the UK is supported in addition to U.S. English.
+Apple Intelligence is only available in U.S. English at this time, along with localized English in Australia, Canada, New Zealand, South Africa, and the UK is supported in addition to U.S. English.

-Apple plans to add support for additional languages in 2025, like Chinese, English (India), English (Singapore), French, German, Italian, Japanese, Korean, Portuguese, Spanish, and Vietnamese.
+Apple plans to add support for additional languages later in 2025, like Chinese, English (India), English (Singapore), French, German, Italian, Japanese, Korean, Portuguese, Spanish, and Vietnamese.
 Apple Intelligence will launch on the iPhone and the iPad in the European Union in April 2025.